-620-17928-001-EN 9 8 7 6 5 4 3 2 1

-First Printing: February 2005
+620-17928-001-EN 9 8 7 6 5 4 3 2 1 First Printing: February 2005

-EUROPEAN HEADOUARTERS

-Wizards of the Coast, Belgium

-- T Hofveld 6d
+EUROPEAN HEADQUARTERS Wizards of the Coast, Belgium T Hofveld 6d 1702 Groot-Bijgaarden Belgium +322-467-3360

-1702 Groot-Biggaarden

-- Belgium

-+322-467-3360

-DUNGEONS & DRAGONS, D&D, DUNGEON MASTER, d20, d20 System, Wizards of the Coast, Player's Handbook, Dungeon Master's Guide, Monster Manual, Races of the Wild, and all other Wizards of the Coast game titles and their respective logos are trademarks of Wizards of the Coast, Inc., in the U.S.A. and other countries All Wizards character, character names, and the distinctive likenesses thereof are property of Wizards of the Coast, Inc. Distributed to the hobby, toy, and comic trade in the United States and Canada by regional distributors.
+DUNGEONS & DRAGONS, D&D, DUNGEON MASTER, d2O, d2O System, WIZARDS OF THE COAST, Player's Handbook, Dungeon Master's Guide, Monster Manual, Races of the Wild, and all other Wizards of the Coast game titles and their respective logos are trademarks of Wizards of the Coast, Inc., in the U.S.A. and other countries All Wizards characters, character names, and the distinctive likenesses thereof are property of Wizards of the Coast, Inc. Distributed to the hobby, toy, and comic trade in the United States and Canada by regional distributors.
 Distributed in the United States to the book trade by Holtzbrinck Publishing.
-Distributed in the book trade by Fenn Ltd. Distributed worldwide by Wizards of the Coast, Inc., and regional distributors.
+Distributed in Canada to the book trade by Fenn Ltd. Distributed worldwide by Wizards of the Coast, Inc., and regional distributors.
 This material is protected under the copyright laws of the United States of America.
-Any reproduction or unauthorized use of the material or artwork contained herein is prohibited without the express written permission of Wizards of the Coast, Inc. This product is a work of fiction.
-Any similarity to actual people, organizations, places, or events is purely coincidental.
+Any reproduction or unauthorized use of the material or artwork contained herein is prohibited without the express written permission of Wizards of the Coast, Inc. This product is a work of fiction, Any similarity to actual people, organizations, places, or events is purely coincidental.
 Printed in the U.S.A. ©2007 Wizards of the Coast, Inc.